-- (b) The Corporation may at any time thereafter sell such Project, provided that the proceeds of such sale shall be treated as a Recovery of Principal. - In addition, and as an alternative to the rights of the Corporation described above, following a default under the 2020 Mortgage Loan, the Corporation may, in its discretion, cause or consent to the sale of a Project securing the 2020 Mortgage Loan to another qualified entity and, in connection with any such sale (a) allow the purchaser to assume the related Mortgage, or (b) make a Mortgage Loan with respect thereto as if such entity were the original Mortgagor, if such sale shall occur after the original Mortgage shall have been discharged, provided, however, that (i) the Mortgage securing such Mortgage Loan shall contain the terms, conditions, provisions and limitations substantially similar to the Mortgage of such Project which had previously secured the 2020 Mortgage Loan, (ii) said new Mortgage Loan shall automatically become subject to the lien of the General Resolution and (iii) the Corporation shall file with the Trustee a Certificate of an Authorized Officer describing said replacement Mortgage Loan. - (6) To the extent permitted by law, any rights of the Corporation set forth in (1) (5) above may be exercised by a subsidiary of the Corporation established pursuant to Section 654-a of the Act. - In addition, and as a further alternative to the rights of the Corporation described above, following a default under the 2020 Mortgage Loan, the Corporation may, in its discretion (and shall, to the extent provided in the 2020 Supplemental Resolution) obtain amounts under any letter of credit or other credit enhancement securing such 2020 Mortgage Loan or under any agreement entered into by the Corporation and the provider of such letter of credit or other credit enhancement in connection with the providing of such letter of credit or credit enhancement, in accordance with the terms thereof; provided that if the Corporation obtains funds in an amount equal to the outstanding principal balance of such 2020 Mortgage Loan, plus the lesser of (i) accrued interest thereon or (ii) the maximum amount available with respect to accrued interest thereon, pursuant to any such letter of credit, credit enhancement or other agreement, the Corporation shall immediately assign such 2020 Mortgage Loan to or upon the order of the provider thereof free and clear of the lien of the General Resolution.
+- (b) The Corporation may at any time thereafter sell such Project, provided that the proceeds of such sale shall be treated as a Recovery of Principal. - In addition, and as an alternative to the rights of the Corporation described above, following a default under a 2022 Mortgage Loan, the Corporation may, in its discretion, cause or consent to the sale of a Project securing such 2022 Mortgage Loan to another qualified entity and, in connection with any such sale (a) allow the purchaser to assume the related Mortgage, or (b) make a Mortgage Loan with respect thereto as if such entity were the original Mortgagor, if such sale shall occur after the original Mortgage shall have been discharged, provided, however, that (i) the Mortgage securing such Mortgage Loan shall contain the terms, conditions, provisions and limitations substantially similar to the Mortgage of such Project which had previously secured the related 2022 Mortgage Loan, (ii) said new Mortgage Loan shall automatically become subject to the lien of the General Resolution and (iii) the Corporation shall file with the Trustee a Certificate of an Authorized Officer describing said replacement Mortgage Loan and specifying which 2022 Mortgage Loan has been so replaced. - (6) To the extent permitted by law, any rights of the Corporation set forth in (1) (5) above may be exercised by a subsidiary of the Corporation established pursuant to Section 654-a of the Act. - (7) In addition, and as a further alternative to the rights of the Corporation described above, following a default under a 2022 Mortgage Loan, the Corporation may, in its discretion (and in the case of the Freddie Mac Enhanced 2022 Mortgage Loan and the Freddie Mac 2022 Standby Credit Enhancement Agreement, shall, to the extent provided in the 2022 Supplemental Resolution) obtain amounts under any letter of credit or other credit enhancement securing such 2022 Mortgage Loan or under any agreement entered into by the Corporation and the provider of such letter of credit or other credit enhancement in connection with the providing of such letter of credit or credit enhancement, in accordance with the terms thereof; provided that if the Corporation obtains funds in an amount equal to the outstanding principal balance of such 2022 Mortgage Loan, plus the lesser of (i) accrued interest thereon or (ii) the maximum amount available with respect to accrued interest thereon, pursuant to any such letter of credit, credit enhancement or other agreement, the Corporation shall immediately assign such 2022 Mortgage Loan to or upon the order of the provider thereof free and clear of the lien of the General Resolution.